 Students will develop a clear understanding of how curriculum, methodology, teaching materials, and assessment can be designed, selected, and effectively implemented into classrooms with English language learners.
-Through active engagement with second language acquisition theory, the essential skills framework, language proficiency benchmarks, and current research, students will develop the knowledge, skills, and practical experience to teach confidently within a variety of English language teaching and learning contexts.
+Through active engagement with second language acquisition theory, language proficiency benchmarks, and current research, students will develop the knowledge, skills, and practical experience to teach confidently within a variety of English language teaching and learning contexts.

-Students in the program will develop competencies included in the new Alberta Education Teaching Quality Standard (TQS) such as:
+Alberta certified K-12 teachers who complete the program will be better prepared to address the diverse language and cultural needs of their learners.
+They will hone their skills and further develop competencies included in the new Alberta Education Teaching Quality Standard (TQS) such as:

 - TQS 3 – Developing and applying a current and comprehensive repertoire of effective planning, instruction, and assessment practices to meet the learning needs of every student.